Woodland Improvement Grant – Restructuring Regeneration

 You should check that you are eligible to apply for Forestry Grant Scheme funding before progressing.

-You must have Forestry Commission Scotland approval for the area you intend to fell or have already felled through either a felling licence or forest plan.
+You must have Scottish Forestry approval for the area you intend to fell or have already felled through either a Felling Permission or forest plan.

-The restructuring regeneration proposed in your application must align with the approval as stated in your Forestry Commission Scotland forest plan or management plan with felling licence.
+The restructuring regeneration proposed in your application must align with the approval as stated in your Scottish Forestry Long-term Forest Plan or Felling Permission.
+Stocking densities must be set to meet the objectives of the site.

 We will make the checks set out in the table below.